David Octavius Hill: Photography studio

 Hill moved to "Calton Hill Stairs" in 1850.

 Their collaboration, with Hill providing skill in composition and lighting, and Adamson considerable sensitivity and dexterity in handling the camera, proved extremely successful, and they soon broadened their subject matter.
 Adamson's studio, "Rock House", on Calton Hill in Edinburgh became the centre of their photographic experiments.
 Using the calotype process, they produced a wide range of portraits depicting well-known Scottish luminaries of the time, including Hugh Miller, both in the studio and outdoors, often amongst the elaborate tombs in Greyfriars Kirkyard.

 They photographed local and Fife landscapes and urban scenes, including images of the Scott Monument under construction in Edinburgh.
 As well as the great and the good, they photographed ordinary working folk, particularly the fishermen of Newhaven, and the fishwives who carried the fish in creels the 3 miles (5 km) uphill to the city of Edinburgh to sell them round the doors, with their cry of "Caller herrin" (fresh herring).
-They produced several groundbreaking "action" photographs of soldiers and - perhaps their most famous photograph - two priests walking side by side.
+They produced several groundbreaking "action" photographs of soldiers and – perhaps their most famous photograph – two priests walking side by side.

 Their partnership produced around 3,000 prints, but was cut short after only four years due to the ill health and death of Adamson in 1848.
 The calotypes faded under sunlight, so had to be kept in albums, and though Hill continued the studio for some months, he became less active and abandoned the studio, though he continued to sell prints of the photographs and to use them as an aid for composing paintings.
-In 1862 he remarried, to the sculptor Amelia Robertson Paton, 20 years his junior, and around that time took up photography again, but the results were more static and less successful than his collaboration with Adamson.
+In 1862 he remarried, to the sculptor Amelia Robertson Hill, 20 years his junior, and around that time took up photography again, but the results were more static and less successful than his collaboration with Adamson.
 He was badly affected by the death of his daughter and his work slowed.
 In 1866 he finished the Disruption picture which received wide acclaim, though many of the participants had died by then.
 The photographer F.C.
 Annan produced fine reduced facsimiles of the painting for sale throughout the Free Church, and a group of subscribers raised £1,200 to buy the painting for the church.
 In 1869 illness forced him to give up his post as secretary to the RSA, and he died in May 1870.